siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 207 Detailed Derivation of the Emergent Hydrodynamic Form.md

 $$

-with $\rho$, $\mathbf{v}$, $p$, and $\boldsymbol{\tau}$ defined by exact coarse-graining identities up to the final constitutive closure.
+with $\rho$, $\mathbf{v}$, $p$, and $\boldsymbol{\tau}$ defined by exact coarse-graining identities together with the chosen hydrodynamic closure.

 Thus the book does not merely point toward hydrodynamics in the abstract.
 It already contains the detailed route by which Euler-like and Navier-Stokes-like